 D&I WITHIN IN-HOUSE LEGAL TEAMS: TEN PRACTICAL STEPS

-In the Framework Materials launched in April 2020 our In-House Working Group identified 10 Practical Steps to support the journey towards a more equitable, diverse and inclusive in-house legal function.
+In the Framework Materials launched in April 2020 our In-House Working Group (now part of the wider Working Group) identified 10 Practical Steps to support the journey towards a more equitable, diverse and inclusive in-house legal function.

 The Practical Steps are drafted on the basis that the business seeking to implement them has already embraced the business case for D&I. If your organisation is not yet at this stage of its journey then we would recommend that you first refer to the business case materials (in particular page 2 of the Framework Materials.

 Know your organisation’s D&I vision and strategy and develop one for your team, aligned to that for the overall organisation.
 Establish a framework to drive D&I in your organisation with authority and accountability (e.g. a D&I committee or champion(s)).
 Set short-, medium- and long-term time-based plans for D&I, with associated goals (e.g. gender diversity, cultural diversity, building an inclusive environment).
 For expanded material on Practical Step 1 see here

 Hold your leadership accountable for implementing D&I vision and strategy, whether internally or towards suppliers, to create a strong and purposeful D&I culture in your organisation.
 Set individual D&I goals for leaders and review how those goals are achieved.
 Bring D&I to the regular agenda of your leadership team.
 Encourage role modelling and engagement, internally and externally.
 For Top Ten Tips to be an inclusive and accountable leader – see here.